oshea00/mongoc/readme.md

 * Close command windows.
 * Note where the mongod.exe was installed.
 You'll need this for mongoExePath.
 * Note that the Setup.bat creates your db directory at [projectdir]\data
-* Edit MainWindow.xaml.cs line 20 to pass the correct mongoExepath adnd dbdirpath strings.
+* Edit MainWindow.xaml.cs line 20 to pass the correct mongoExepath and dbdirpath strings.

 ## Run ##